jdunca/jdunca.github.io/_posts/2023-06-23-legislative-changes-scrape.md

 Now we will use this table to help us write each version of the legislation to its own text file.
 As text data can take up quite a bit of memory, it is good practice to clear your environment periodically.
 Now that we have a fresh start, we read in the table we create in the previous step, select the text and name columns, and then write each row of the table to individual .txt files.
 The text column is the content of each file and the name column is the file name.

-> Your working directory needs to have a sub-directory called 'corpus' for this code to run.
-{: .prompt-warning }

 ```R
 rm(list = ls()) #clear the environment